-Once you have purchased your outfit, your hair and make-up will be next on the agenda.
-If your hair is short, you may be limited to the style you already have.
+Once you've purchased your outfit, your hair and make-up will be next on the agenda.
+If your hair is short, you may be limited to the style you already have unless you use a hairpiece, wig, or temporary extensions.
 Consider highlights or lowlights which will brighten up your look.

 If you have longer hair, consider wearing it up as an elegant up-do is glamourous.
 The exception to this would be if you are trying to cover a hump on your back.
 Be aware, though, elongating the look with a bun or chignon will draw the eye up and away from your problematic back.

 For your makeup, keep it simple with colors you're already accustomed to wearing.
-Bold eye shadow doesn't work on women our age, leave these for the 20 somethings.
-Choose a bold lipstick if it is your signature look.
+Bold eyeshadow doesn't work on women our age, leave these for the 20 somethings.
+Choose a bold lipstick if it's your signature look.
 The focal point should be eyes or lips but not both.